Sarah Waters offers an intriguing blend of mystery and suspense, secrets and betrayal in her evocative Victorian underworld page-turner.

 London, 1862.
 Sue Trinder, orphaned at birth, grows up under the rough but loving care of Mrs Sucksby and her ‘family’ of unwanted babies turned artful dodgers - ‘fingersmiths’.
 When one of Mrs Sucksby’s scams places Sue as a lady’s maid to an orphan-heiress in a sprawling Gothic mansion, the narrative explores even darker corners, among the pinched corsets and rustling skirts of Victorian England.

-About the AuthorSarah Waters’ novels have won the Betty Trask Award and the Somerset Maugham Award and been shortlisted for the Booker Prize and the Orange Prize.
+About the AuthorSarah Waters has been shortlisted for the Booker Prize three times - in 2002, 2006 and 2009.
+Her novels have won the Betty Trask Award and the Somerset Maugham Award and have also been shortlisted for the Orange Prize.

 The Handmaiden transported the action of the book from Victorian-era Britain to Korea under Japanese colonial rule.